Qatar Airways Banned Baggage Items

 Combustion Engines and Fuel-Cell Engines

-Engines and equipment with internal combustion or fuel cell engines are allowed only if they meet specific requirements.
+Engines or equipment with internal combustion or fuel cell systems are permitted only if they meet specific requirements.
 The engine or equipment must not contain other dangerous goods or batteries.
 The engine fuel must not be classified as dangerous goods, or the fuel tank must be empty and properly flushed and purged.
 Documentation of the flushing and purging process is required.
 The entire fuel system must be dry and sealed.

 Matches and Portable Lighters